renaatdemuynck/mkabs/README.md

 abs([opts][, cb])
 ```

-Prepends a base URL to link destinations.
+Prepends a base URL to relative link destinations.

+A relative link is deemed to be a link beginning a slash (/) unless the
+`greedy` option is given which will also include anchor links beginning
+with a hash (#) and query string links beginning with a question mark (?).

 When no base is given an attempt to load `package.json` from the
 current working directory is made and a URL is extracted from `homepage` or